skuid/skuid-labs/experiments/dataSources/SalesforceREST/readme.md

 ####  Query contacts
 * Query method with this URL:  ``/services/data/<latest API version>/query/?q=SELECT+id,FullName,Email+from+Contact``
 * The query string accepts your full SOQL query.

+#### Retrieve current user's Favorite records
+* Query method with this URL: `/services/data/<latest API version>/ui-api/favorites`
+* Note: Make sure you have at least one record marked as favorite before you set this up - or no data will be available for Skuid to interrogate field level metadata.
+* Also:  This data is not available as an sObject.
+There is no other way to retrieve favorites data in Skuid.

 ## Deploy this data source in Lightning Experience